• Skip to primary navigation

 We love rich pasta dishes like this macaroni bechamel and tetrazzini for our dinner table.
 Try them out to wow your family.

-This beef stroganoff with steak shows up often in my menu.
+This steak beef stroganoff appears often on our menu.
 Creamy, easy to prepare and kid friendly with a homemade mushroom gravy done from scratch.
-A comforting meal of beef and pasta that everyone in my house like.
+A comforting meal of beef and pasta that everyone in my house likes.

-To build flavor for this classic dish beef strips are browned in the pan first then mushroom and the pan is deglazed with beef broth for a robust sauce. the sauce is thickened with a little flour and some of milk for richness.
+To build flavor for this classic dish, beef strips are browned in the pan first, then mushrooms, and the pan is deglazed with beef broth for a robust sauce.
+The sauce is made without sour cream as my family do not like it here, but I don’t feel like we are missing anything flavor-wise.

 beef stroganoff ingredients on a white marble surface.